faas-prototypes/protomol/README.md

     ./execution.sh <PROTOTYPE NAME> <ITERATIONS> <MIN TEMPERATURE> <MAX TEMPERATURE>  <NUMBER OF REPLICAS>
 ```

-***Example***
+**Example**
 ```

     ./execution.sh LocalDictionary 5 300 400 12

 ```

-the program output will be written in the corresponding .txt file according to the prototype selected.
+The simulation output will be written in the corresponding .txt file inside the folder of the prototype selected.